Pavelezl/Backend-CodingExercises/README.md

 - Logging with Log4J:
    - [Class 10](https://github.com/Pavelezl/Backend-CodingExercises/files/10170873/Ejercicio.con.el.profesor.pdf): Continuing with the previous exercise done in class 10.
 We were asked to create an application that calculates the average, maximum and minimum values in a list of integers.
 Then, we must create a main class, where we create a list for each of the items and check that the logs exist.

+- Database access, JDBC ,H2 Database:
+   - [Class 10](https://github.com/Pavelezl/Backend-CodingExercises/files/10180564/Class.11.-.2.pdf): We were asked to individually create a figure table where the types of figures are stored.

 # ??????